 - Work with the outdoor floriculturist to produce crops for spring, summer, and fall annual displays through potting, watering, pinching, fertilizing, and spacing.

-- Work with the plant propagator to propagate plants through sowing seeds, taking cuttings, making divisions, and stratifying and scarifying seeds.
+- Work with the plant propagator to propagate plants through sowing seeds, taking cuttings, making divisions, stratifying and scarifying seeds, grafting, and budding.

 - Assist with delivery of plants.

 - Prepare and lead a 15- to 20-minute tour around your assigned areas highlighting your experiences throughout the season for other horticulture staff.

 - Communicates in a manner that gains the trust and support of others at all levels.

 - Works effectively with others despite differences of opinion and style; builds alliances.

 - Has a tolerance for opposing points of view.

 - Strives for collaboration.
 Works cooperatively, as a positive contributor to the team.